Moroccan Carrot Soup

 1/2 teaspoon saffron threads

-1.5 litres of stock or bone broth (we used homemade chicken, but beef, lamb or vegetable is fine)
+1.5 litres of vegan stock or bone broth (you may use chicken, beef, or lamb if preferred)

 2 1/2 tablespoons of lemon zest

 - Saute the onion and salt in olive oil over medium heat in a soup pan until translucent (about 4 minutes).

 - Stir in the carrots, cumin, coriander (ground), cinnamon, chilli flakes and saffron threads and cook for another 5-10 minutes until aromatic and soft.